scottbw/analytics-udd/udd/module_instance.md

 ###Valid Values
 Any
-Each different code value in MOD_PERIOD must have a matching code value in period.PERIOD_CODE.
+Each different code value in MOD_PERIOD should have a matching code value in period.PERIOD_CODE.

 ###Format
 String (255)